MixedReaction/NanoFSM/README.md

 # NanoFSM
-A highly compact and light-weight general purpose finite state machine pattern.
+A pattern for creating compact and light-weight general purpose finite state machines.

 ## Two Flavors
 Two example implementations of the pattern have been included. <i>Basic</i> and <i>Minimal</i>.